stevezhangzA/pb_ppo/README.md

 # About
-This is the official codebase of A dynamical clipping approach with task feedback for Proximal Policy Optimization [paper_link](https://arxiv.org/abs/2312.07624) (our lastest version arxiv will be released below)
+This is the official codebase of 'A dynamical clipping approach with task feedback for Proximal Policy Optimization' [paper_link](https://arxiv.org/abs/2312.07624) (our lastest version arxiv will be released below)

-## running examples
+## Running Examples

 ## Citations